PeterEkwere/alx-higher_level_programming/0x02-python-import_modules/README.md

-this is a directory on import modules
+this is a directory on learning the basics of import modules